globewalldesk/revuu/README.md

 ### 3.3

+Added review history, making it easy to find tasks you reviewed recently.
 Deciding it was easy to support less colorful terminals, I made the code use the more limited Colorize gem (which I had briefly removed) for terminals of which `$COLORTERM` is false.